Afraid to speak to another man about your abuse issues?

 Afraid of being abused again?

 Possibly not even a 'real' man?

-Many men who eventually contact us fear that they would be seen as weak, unable to cope with life, and unable to be the strong man they are supposed to be.
+Many men fear that they would be seen as weak, unable to cope with life, and unable to be the strong man they are supposed to be.

 Working on that premise, to finally speak out takes immense courage and inner strength, which we all possess, but something we also lose along the way, but by starting to speak, we slowly but surely start to break the secrets and silence which was imposed upon us

 Here are a few issues that cause us problems before healing is started:

 * Many male survivors are fearful and isolate themselves from other men.